-The inspector reviewed a sample of personal care plans and found that the resident's care needs were identified and plans were put in place with the residents to address those needs.
-Where possible residents or relatives had signed to confirm that they were involved in the development of their plans and in regularly reviewing them with their key worker.
+The inspector reviewed a sample of personal plans and found that the resident's care needs were identified and plans were put in place with the residents to address those needs.
+The personal plans contained important information about the residents' life, their likes and dislikes, their interests, details of family members and other people who are important in their lives.
 Daily records were also maintained of the how the residents spent their day.
 Key workers were assigned and the inspector saw evidence that goals were described and plans put in place to meet those.